 View a slideshow in our Picasaweb gallery

 From the main road at Kledung, take the cobbled road leading north opposite the Kledung Rest Area.
 It is difficult to miss because it’s the first turning east of the Kledung Pass hotel.
 The cobbled road leads gently up the hillside for about one mile and it is recommended you get an ojek (motorcycle taxi) to take you up as far as possible.
 The end of the road is at 1,654m.
 The well-defined and occasionally slippery trail leads up through pine woodland past the remains of Pos 1 (1,761m), Pos Payungan (1,857m), across some very small wooden bridges and on to the remains of the shelter at Pos 2 (1,978m).
 There are a few good places to admire the views of Sumbing across on the other side of the Kledung Pass but it is not until the first major camping area (pos 3 at 2,320m) that the vegetation becomes sparse.
-If you are going to camp anywhere other than at the summit, Pos 3 is recommended because the views south and east are spectacular and there is plenty of room for tents.
+If you are going to camp anywhere other than at the summit (not advised at present), Pos 3 is recommended because the views south and east are spectacular and there is plenty of room for tents.
 However, there are many places suitable for just one or two tents all the way up.